 - Run by a non-profit organization, kept open thanks to donations and volunteers

 - See both well-known and up-and-coming artists and musicians!

 From Orchestra performances to well-known celebs, the Roy Thompson Hall is often alive with the sound of music.
 Concerts on offer include classical, stand-up comedy and even jazz.
-This is a lovely way to spend a relaxing evening, especially if you enjoy live concerts and multiple genres of music.
+This is a lovely way to spend a relaxing evening, especially if your fave artist is in town.

-- A variety of dances, concerts, galas, and festivals on offer!
+- Hosts a variety of dances, concerts, galas, and festivals!

 The Sony Centre is a large, impressive theatre, offering shows galore.
 You can enjoy graceful ballets, funky jazz concerts, and even stand up comedy acts that will make you cry with laughter!
-You’ll have to check out their calendar to see if there is a show on during your weekend visit.
+Check out their calendar to see if there is a show during your weekend visit.

 10 Other Awesome Things to do in Toronto This Weekend